-What do we actually mean by a hormone imbalance?
+What do we actually mean by a hormonal imbalance?

-The term is thrown around pretty wildly by both practitioners and patients.
-It's used to describe a set of hormonal related symptoms such as period pain, heavy bleeding, spotting, irregular cycles, missing cycles, hormonal acne, mood changes, weight gain, hot sweats, PMS and digestive issues.
-These symptoms can be frustrating because women are not typically offered any support aside from the oral contraceptive pill (OCP) or intrauterine device (IUD).
-My intention for this post is to dive into what hormones actually cause these imbalances, giving you the tools to understand your body and make the best decision regarding treatment!
+The term is thrown around pretty wildly, what does it actually mean?
+It's used to describe an array of hormonal related symptoms such as period pain, heavy bleeding, spotting, irregular cycles, missing cycles, hormonal acne, mood changes, weight gain, hot sweats and premenstrual symptoms.
+These symptoms can be frustrating because aside from the oral contraceptive pill (OCP) or intrauterine device (IUD), women are not typically offered any support.
+My intention for this post is to dive into what hormones actually cause these imbalances and why they may be out of balance in the first place, giving you the tools to understand your body and make the best decision regarding appropriate treatment!

 Where do we start?